Skip to main content

 Earnings Growth (YoY)

-Autodesk Inc. achieves a profit margin of 15.80%, meaning it retains $15.80 from every $100 in revenue after all expenses.
+Autodesk, Inc. achieves a profit margin of 19.49%, meaning it retains $19.49 from every $100 in revenue after all expenses.
 This is an impressive margin, indicating strong pricing power and efficient cost management that allows the company to generate substantial profits.
-The operating margin of 25.90% reveals how efficiently the company runs its core business operations before interest and taxes.
-With ROE at 40.20% and ROA at 9.27%, the company generates strong returns on invested capital.
+The operating margin of 29.52% reveals how efficiently the company runs its core business operations before interest and taxes.
+With ROE at 50.40% and ROA at 11.32%, the company generates strong returns on invested capital.

-Autodesk Inc.'s revenue grew by 17.10% year-over-year, showing steady progress in growing the business.
+Autodesk, Inc.'s revenue grew by 18.40% year-over-year, showing steady progress in growing the business.
 This positive trajectory indicates the company maintains competitive positioning in its markets.
-Earnings increased by 12.30% year-over-year, reflecting the bottom-line impact of business performance.
-These growth metrics should be evaluated against SOFTWARE - APPLICATION industry averages for proper context.
+Earnings increased by 231.40% year-over-year, outpacing revenue growth through improved margins.
+These growth metrics should be evaluated against Software - Application industry averages for proper context.

 Company Size & Market